 Try out some ready-made mentor text activities that relate to these texts and more.
 Your students will be engaged when they learn about writing traits and reinforce grammar and convention skills with these fun activities.

 Strategies to Increase Student Engagement: Starting an Escape Room in Your Classroom

 Escape rooms are all the rage for adults, so classrooms have made it their own with Breakout EDU boxes.
 Students have a problem to solve, clues to follow, and boxes to unlock once they figure out the code (usually a number or letter lock on a box).
 Once the students “breakout”, they’ll have a prize related to the mystery.
 Some teachers have stickers, books, or even treats to reward the students when they solve the problem.

 This is a fantastic way to introduce the mystery genre, and there are Breakout boxes to go with any content area and text you can imagine.
 Digital breakouts are also available for individualized instruction, and you can also design your own Breakout.
 Talk about engaging your students!

-Increase Student Engagement by Activating Background Knowledge and Making Connections
+Strategies to Increase Student Engagement: Activating Background Knowledge and Making Connections

 Whenever I teach a new concept, I attach it to something my students already know.
 This hooks my students by helping them make connections!
 Of course, it helps them remember the new ideas, but it also allows them to share, engage, and feel confident in what they are learning.